Alan-denis/Learn-Japanese/README.md

 ## Description

-This reposotory anables you train your knowledge on the Japanese language.
+This repository helps you to train and aquire japanese language knowledge.

 ## UML